Australia

 As cash flow dries up, decisions may need to be made on which creditors are paid.
 A supplier’s behaviour can have a greater bearing on the company’s ability to trade in the short term and therefore the squeakiest wheel often gets the oil first.

-Inevitably this means that when taxes become due, payment is moved down the priority list.
+Inevitably this means that when statutory payments become due, they are moved down the priority list.
 The first instance of deferring statutory debts is something liquidators look for when assessing solvency and this should give Directors pause to think about the long-term viability of their business.
+It should also be a timely reminder for directors to consider their personal position and the impact that business failure may have on them (i.e. a Director Penalty Notice).

-Although statutory creditors may have limited leverage in affecting operations in the short term, rarely does the ATO accept haircuts to their debts.
-Consequences of non-payment can include public disclosures of arrears by the ATO making it more difficult to obtain credit, garnishee notices, Director Penalty Notices, and disqualification from safe harbour protection.
+Although statutory creditors may have limited leverage in affecting operations in the short term, rarely does the ATO accept a haircut on their debt.
+Consequences of non-payment can include public disclosures of arrears by the ATO making it more difficult to obtain credit, garnishee notices, Director Penalty Notices and disqualification from safe harbour protection.

 Creditor disputes